<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Chisholm's findings offer a research-based perspective to assess these shifts.
 She emphasizes evaluating valuation resets, earnings expectations, and credit spreads rather than reacting to market headlines.
 For Fidelity National Information Services stakeholders, this measured approach may offer a clearer path through ongoing market uncertainty.

-In June 2025, J.P.
-Morgan Asset Management highlighted dividend-paying stocks—particularly in health care and utilities—as appealing options during late-cycle environments due to their consistent cash flow.
+For 2026, J.P.
+Morgan Asset Management continues to highlight dividend-paying stocks, particularly in health care and utilities, as appealing options during late-cycle environments due to their consistent cash flow.
 5 They also noted that infrastructure investments may help offset inflation risks, and that short-duration bonds yielding over 5% can provide income while limiting interest rate sensitivity.
-These three ideas—dividends, infrastructure, and short-term bonds—may contribute to a more balanced approach for Fidelity National Information Services retiree portfolios.
+These three ideas, dividends, infrastructure, and short-term bonds, may contribute to a more balanced approach for Fidelity National Information Services retiree portfolios.

 Key Takeaway for Fidelity National Information Services Employees

-Explore the major investment themes of 2025: U.S. stock momentum, shifting tech valuations, and structural concerns in consumer staples.
+Explore the major investment themes shaping markets in 2026: U.S. stock momentum, technology's AI-driven leadership potential, and structural concerns in consumer staples.
 Learn how trends in net earnings revisions, bond spreads, and income growth can inform longer-term planning.
-Historical data from Haver Analytics, FactSet, and Bloomberg, along with Chisholm’s sector analysis, may provide meaningful context for Fidelity National Information Services employees navigating today’s complex market environment.
+Historical data from Haver Analytics, FactSet, and Bloomberg, along with Chisholm's sector analysis, may provide meaningful context for Fidelity National Information Services employees navigating today's complex market environment.

 Analogy: